geekprojects/HashWord/README.md

 * Scrypt or SHA512 HKDF key derivation
 * Multiple rounds of AES 256 encryption
 * SHA512 hashes
+* zxcvbn password entropy info

 Features:
 * Domain Names are not stored, only hashed
     * HashWord does not know what the passwords are for, and nor will any adversary.
 You must specify the username and domain you want when retrieving the passwords.
 * Passwords are encrypted using keys derived from the domain name and individual salts, as well as the master key.
     * Even if you have the master password, you must guess what domains the user has passwords for.
 * Simple password generator